Neyol1888/Crypto_currency_scam_datasets/README.md

 ## License
 ```
-This dataset is provided under the MIT License.
-Please ensure compliance with its terms and conditions.
+Please ensure compliance with author's terms and conditions.
 ```

 ## Attribution